remix-run/react-router/docs/guides/overview.md

 ----------------

 When we added the `message` route, we introduced a "dynamic segment" to the URL.
-These segements get parsed from the url and are available in the `run` callback, or from the `State` mixin.
+These segments get parsed from the url and are available in the `run` callback, or from the `State` mixin.
 Let's see how we can access the params.